Course Description (Undergraduate)

 SW2105 Values & Skills for Helping Relationships

+Ever felt lost when trying to help someone?
+This is a common feeling which can be useful in building helping relationships.
 This course concentrates on developing foundational skills for professional helping relationships in direct social work practice.
-It focuses on values and skills for interpersonal communication, relationship building, problem solving and intervention at the various stages of the helping relationship.
-Experiential learning involving role playing, case studies and the development of self-awareness are employed.
+Students can expect to learn how to navigate values, develop self-awareness, and acquire evidence-based skills for impactful interpersonal communication, relationship building, problem solving and intervention at the various stages of the helping relationship.
+Experiential learning involving role playing and case studies will be employed for the development of reflexivity and social work competency.

 The course will focus on the generalist and specialized methods of group intervention within the context of specific populations and settings.
 The phases of group work development, group processes, therapeutic factors and role of the leader in facilitating these will be critically examined.
-Contemporary group work approaches in organisational, residential and community settings are compared and contrasted.
-Assessment methods of social group work practice are included.
+Contemporary group work approaches in organisational, residential and community settings are explored.

 SW3103A Social Work Field Practice (I)